emissary-ingress/emissary/docs/reference/filter-reference.md

 General settings:

+ - `authorizationURL`: Identifies where to look for the `/.well-known/openid-configuration` descriptor to figure out how to talk to the OAuth2 provider.
  - `grantType`: Which type of OAuth 2.0 authorization grant to request from the identity provider.
 Currently supported are:
    * `"AuthorizationCode"`: Authenticate by redirecting to a login page served by the identity provider.
    * `"ClientCredentials"`: Authenticate by requiring `X-Ambassador-Client-ID` and `X-Ambassador-Client-Secret` HTTP headers on incoming requests, and using them to authenticate to the identity provider.
 Support for the `ClientCredentials` is currently preliminary, and only goes through limited testing.
-   * `"Password"`: Authenticate by requiring `X-Ambassador-Username` and `X-Ambassador-Password` on all incoming requests, and use them to authenticate with the identity provider using the OAuth2 `Resource Owner Password Credentials` grant type.
- - `authorizationURL`: Identifies where to look for the `/.well-known/openid-configuration` descriptor to figure out how to talk to the OAuth2 provider
  - `extraAuthorizationParameters`: Extra (non-standard or extension) OAuth authorization parameters to use.
 It is not valid to specify a parameter used by OAuth itself ("response_type", "client_id", "redirect_uri", "scope", or "state").
  - `accessTokenValidation`: How to verify the liveness and scope of Access Tokens issued by the identity provider.
 Valid values are either `"auto"`, `"jwt"`, or `"userinfo"`.
 Empty or unset is equivalent to `"auto"`.
    * `"jwt"`: Validates the Access Token as a JWT.